Flotomate/product_docs/source/asset-management/software-metering.rst

 Viewing Meter Statistics for Consolidated Software Assets
 =========================================================

-In a Consolidation of Software Assets, one Asset is the Primary Asset, and the rest are Secondary Assets.
+In a :ref:`Consolidation of Software Assets <Consolidating Software>`, one Asset is the Primary Asset, and the rest are Secondary Assets.
 If any or all the Assets have a Meter, then the following scenarios prevail.

 - If all Assets in a Consolidation have a Meter, then the Primary Asset shows the cumulative data of all the Assets in its Meter tab, and the Secondary Assets shows their individual meter data.

 - If the Primary Asset does not have a Meter but Secondary Assets have then the Primary Asset shows the cumulative meter data of Secondary Assets, and the Secondary Assets show their data.
 In vice-versa, the Primary Asset shows its data, and the Secondary Assets show no data.

 Whatever Meter data is present in a Consolidation it gets added to the Primary Asset.